pablodecm/phd_thesis/src/010_introduction.md

 we review the problem at hand in particle colliders form a formal statistical perspective as well list the main approaches for making quantitative statements based on data and their shortcomings.
-Two domain-specific aspects of data-analysis in high energy physics will be remarked: the generative-only characteristic of accurate experimental models and the challenges of dealing with known unknowns we are not interested in, commonly referred as nuisance parameters.
+Two domain-specific aspects of data analysis in high energy physics will be remarked: the generative-only characteristic of accurate experimental models and the challenges of dealing with known unknowns we are not interested in, commonly referred as nuisance parameters.